 - under-eye hollowing.

 Those goals can overlap, but they should not be treated as interchangeable.
-A good consultation should explain why one area matters more than another and when treating multiple zones at once would be too much.
+A careful consultation should explain why one area may matter more than another and when treating multiple zones at once would be too much.

 Lip filler: shape, hydration, and balance